awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.Create.CON.RedisCluster.md

    1. \(Optional\) If you are going to seed your cluster with data from a \.rdb file, enter the S3 location of the \.rdb file for** Seed RDB file S3 location**\.

-      For more information, see [Seeding a New Cluster with an Externally Created Backup](backups-seeding-redis.md)\.
+      For more information, see [Seeding a new cluster with an externally created backup](backups-seeding-redis.md)\.

       For Redis \(cluster mode enabled\), make sure that you have a separate \.rdb file for each node group\.

    1. For regularly scheduled automatic backups, select **Enable automatic backups** and then enter the number of days that you want each automatic backup retained before it is automatically deleted\.
 If you don't want regularly scheduled automatic backups, clear the **Enable automatic backups** check box\.
 In either case, you always have the option to create manual backups\.

-      For more information on Redis backup and restore, see [Backup and Restore for ElastiCache for Redis ](backups.md)\.
+      For more information on Redis backup and restore, see [Backup and restore for ElastiCache for Redis ](backups.md)\.

    1. \(Optional\_ Specify a maintenance window\.
 The *maintenance window* is the time, generally an hour in length, each week when ElastiCache schedules system maintenance for your cluster\.
 You can allow ElastiCache to choose the day and time for your maintenance window \(*No preference*\), or you can choose the day, time, and duration yourself \(*Specify maintenance window*\)\.
 If you choose *Specify maintenance window* from the lists, choose the *Start day*, *Start time*, and *Duration* \(in hours\) for your maintenance window\.
 All times are UCT times\.

-      For more information, see [Managing Maintenance](maintenance-window.md)\.
+      For more information, see [Managing maintenance](maintenance-window.md)\.

    1. For **Notifications**, choose an existing Amazon Simple Notification Service \(Amazon SNS\) topic, or choose Manual ARN input and enter the topic's Amazon Resource Name \(ARN\)\.
 Amazon SNS allows you to push notifications to Internet\-connected smart devices\.
 The default is to disable notifications\.
 For more information, see [https://aws\.amazon\.com/sns/](https://aws.amazon.com/sns/)\.